xray-imaging/2bm-docs/docs/source/support.rst

 ===============

-Please open a ticket at: https://github.com/decarlof/2bm-ops/issues/new
+Please open a ticket using the github `Issue Tracker <https://github.com/decarlof/2bm-ops/issues>`_.